Casta: "Purity of blood" and the evolution of racial classification

-In Spanish America, the idea of purity of blood also applied to Black Africans and indigenous peoples since, as Spaniards of Moorish and Jewish descent, they had not been Christian for various generations and were inherently suspect of engaging in religious heresy.
-In all Spanish territories, including Spain itself, evidence of lack of purity of blood had consequences for eligibility for office, entrance into the priesthood, and emigration to Spain's overseas territories.
-Having to produce genealogical records to prove one's pure ancestry gave rise to a trade in the creation of false genealogies, a practice which was already widespread in Spain itself.
+The Inquisition investigated the Old Christian status of its officials in the Americas, a practice which also helped bring the idea of limpieza de sangre into the Americas.
+By the end of the 1500s, some records listed racial categories, black and mulatto, as well as sometimes mestizo and indio.

-This was no impediment for intermarriage between Spaniards and indigenous people, just as it had not been between Old and New Christians or different racial groups coexisting in late medieval and early modern Spain.
+This was no impediment for intermarriage between Spaniards and Indians, just as it had not been between Old and New Christians or different racial groups coexisting in late medieval and early modern Spain.

-However, starting in the late 16th century, some investigations of ancestry classified as "stains" any connection with Black Africans ("negros", which resulted in "mulatos") and sometimes mixtures with indigenous that produced mestizos.
-While some illustrations from the period show men of African descent dressed in fashionable clothing and as aristocrats in upper-class surroundings, the idea that any hint of black ancestry was a stain developed by the end of the colonial period, a time in which biological racism began to emerge throughout the western world.
+However, starting in the late 16th century, some investigations of ancestry classified as "stains" any connection with black Africans ("negros", which resulted in "mulatos") and sometimes mixtures with Indians that produced mestizos.
+While some illustrations from the period show men of black African descent dressed in fashionable clothing and as aristocrats in upper-class surroundings, the idea that any hint of black ancestry were a stain developed by the end of the colonial period, an era during which biological racism began to emerge throughout the western world.
 This trend was illustrated in 18th-century paintings of racial hierarchy, known as casta paintings which led to 20th-century emergence of theories on a "Caste System" existing in Colonial Spanish America.